Let’s continue our rediscovery of the efficiency of learning methods.

 Interleaved practice is when the student studies the topic at hand but also blends the study with previous topics/concepts at the same time.
 For instance, if a student is learning the concept of polynomials this week in Algebra but learned about simplifying algebraic equations, and solving inequalities the previous couple of weeks, then interleaved practice means that the student should spend most of his time studying polynomials but also spend a fair amount of time simplifying algebraic equations and solving inequalities.

 This method was talked about extensively in Barbara Oakley’s book A Mind for Numbers.
 She is a heavy proponent of interleaved practice and its cousin, spaced repetition.
-The studies show that this method has tremendous potential to improve learning and retention of science and mathematics in students.
+The studies show that this method has tremendous potential to improve the learning and retention of science and mathematics in students.
 Additionally, interleaved practice helps in many other cognitive skills.

 On the not-so-positive side, although studies on this method are sparse, a few of them show that the method may not work in some scenarios.
 However, this may be because of implementation, a lack of training, or because interleaved practice does not work across a broad range of subjects.
-The authors of the study acknowledged that there seems to be a lot of potential in this method, but there needs to be more research done before it is regarded as a high utility method.
+The authors of the study acknowledged that there seems to be a lot of potential in this method, but there needs to be more research done before it is regarded as a high-utility method.

 Tips for interleaved practice: Interleaved practice is a must if you are doing math and science.
-The practice of going back through previous chapters and topics act as a much-needed refresher because much of math and science builds on previously studied material.
+The practice of going back through previous chapters and topics acts as a much-needed refresher because much of math and science builds on previously studied material.